 - Young lecturers and researchers who are not older than 35 years or who did not defend their PhD thesis more than 5 years previously.
 The age limit does not apply to students.
 Those who have been on parental leave have to chance to extend the limits proportionally.

-Grant could not be used during academic leave - except in connection with caring of a child, upon commencement of service in the Defence Forces.
+Grant could be used also during academic leave - except in Faculty of Science and Technology.

 Grant could be used for participating in a professional conference, seminar or course, or carry out other educational or research-related activities (working in libraries, using laboratories, developing study materials, working with a supervisor, participating in field work, consultations or other similar tasks.
 Acitivities abroad must be closely related to the grantee´s current teaching and research work.

 Study mobility may last up to 30 calendar days (inclusive).

 NB!
 The grant cannot be applied for by students studying in Estonia for a short time period of time (e.g. visiting doctoral students, Erasmus+ exchange students), because they are not matriculated to the University of Tartu.

 The expenses are compensated as sum of the following unit prices: study mobility transport allowance, study mobility accommodation allowance, daily allowance (32 EUR per day).
 Participation fees will be covered based on cost.
 Maximum amount of the grant is 2000 euros.

 Allowance for round-trip (from point of departure to destination and back)